berachain/docs/apps/bend/content/learn/lending-protocol/index.md

 Bend governance can now configure Borrow and Supply Caps.

 - **Borrow Caps**: allow modulating how much of each asset can be borrowed, which reduces insolvency risk.
 - **Supply Caps**: allow limiting how much of a certain asset is supplied to Bend.
-This helps reducing exposure to a certain asset and mitigate attacks like infinite minting or price oracle manipulation.
+This helps reduce exposure to a certain asset and mitigate attacks like infinite minting or price oracle manipulation.

 ### Granular Borrowing Power Control